nicosalm/salm.dev/src/writing/winning-pokemon-showdown/index.md

 The computational complexity explodes as we add Pokémon.
 With just 7 Pokémon, we evaluated 595 unique matchups.
 With 50 Pokémon, we'd need to analyze over 230,000 team combinations and millions of matchups.
 For n Pokémon, we'd need approximately O(n² + (n choose 3)²) matchups.
 Pokémon battles hit a sweet spot where optimal strategies exist but are hard to find due to the massive state space.
 That said, it's possible!
 (We might just have to rewrite our Python in Rust...)

 Looking ahead, we'd like to expand to the top 50 Pokémon in the current meta.
-We'd need [Bayesian games](https://en.wikipedia.org/wiki/Bayesian_game) to handle unknown movesets and [stochastic game](https://en.wikipedia.org/wiki/Stochastic_game) modeling for the randomness.
+We'd need to account for unknown movesets and better handle the randomness.
 Eventually we want to tackle 6v6 with switching.
 That's 9 choices per turn instead of 4.

 Our [paper](https://github.com/nicosalm/pokemon-expectimax/blob/main/report/CS839_FinalReport_PokemonBattles.pdf) and [code](https://github.com/nicosalm/pokemon-expectimax/tree/main) are available on GitHub if you'd like to explore our methods or build upon our work.
 Special thanks to Professor Manolis Vlatakis for being an encouraging mentor through this process!
 This project spawned out of his graduate class at UW-Madison: Game Theory, Optimization, and Learning (in Spring '25).